kaakaww/workshop-graphql-testing/README.md

 ### Check your Scan Results

-Go to the **Actions** section of your repo, and watch your updated Build and Test workflow run.
-Examine the **Run HawkScan** job step logs.
+Go to the **Actions** section of your repo, and watch your updated "Build and Test" workflow run.
+Examine the **HawkScan** job step logs.

 [Check your scan results](https://app.stackhawk.com/scans) on the StackHawk platform.